racheldaniell/interactivedataviz/1_1_getting_started/2_GIT_SETUP.md

 ### 2. Set up your Github Pages for your deployment

 To deploy your site on [Github Pages](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site#creating-your-site) you can go to your repository's `Settings` tab and then scroll down to `GitHub Pages` section.
-Select `main` as source and then your site will be avallable at `https://[YOUR_USERNAME].github.io/[YOUR_REPOSITORY_NAME]/`. *NOTE*: You must navidate in the URL to a folder with an index.html, or else you will get a 404.
+Select `main` as source and then your site will be avallable at `https://[YOUR_USERNAME].github.io/[YOUR_REPOSITORY_NAME]/`. *NOTE*: You must navigate in the URL to a folder with an index.html, or else you will get a 404.
 This will take a few minutes to update with any pushed changes.

 <img src='../lib/assets/pages.png' width='500px'>